Blind4life/trash/README.md

 ### Why(motivation)?
-&emsp;&emsp;You may find it quiet difficult to form a habit, just like us, according to research, forming a habit may take you about 66 days in average(see **Figure 1**), our society is full of [fragment information](http://github.com) too, it also prevent people from focuse on something that is difficult to get short-term feedback.
+&emsp;&emsp;You may find it quiet difficult to form a habit, our teammates also have the same concern, according to research, forming a habit may take you about 66 days in average(see **Figure 1**)<sup>1</sup>, our society is full of [fragment information](http://github.com) too, it also prevent people from focuse on something that is difficult to get short-term feedback.
     <p align="center">
 <img src="https://github.com/Blind4life/Tech/blob/main/N8)MRLSAI7K3M8(PXEYD%7BX7.png?raw=true" width = 50%>
 </p>